c19early.org COVID-19 treatment researchNitric OxideNitric Oxide (more..)

 SARS-CoV-2 infection typically starts in the upper respiratory tract.
 Progression may lead to cytokine storm, pneumonia, ARDS, neurological issues, organ failure, and death.
 Stopping replication in the upper respiratory tract, via early or prophylactic nasopharyngeal/oropharyngeal treatment, can avoid the consequences of progression to other tissues, and avoid the requirement for systemic treatments with greater potential for side effects.

-Statistically significant lower risk is seen for cases and viral clearance.
-6 studies from 5 independent teams in 5 countries show significant improvements.
+Significantly lower risk is seen for cases and viral clearance.
+6 studies from 5 independent teams in 5 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 31% [-1‑52%] lower risk, without reaching statistical significance.
 Results are similar for Randomized Controlled Trials and worse for peer-reviewed studies.
 Early treatment is more effective than late treatment.

 Mortality results are negative, however all results to date are from late treatment trials.